musa11971/dotfiles/README.md

 # dotfiles
 📄 My personal dotfiles.

+## Installing just the helpers
+You can also only install the helpers.

+Using curl: `sh -c "$(curl -fsSL https://raw.githubusercontent.com/musa11971/dotfiles/master/helpers/install-helpers.sh)"`

 ## Setting up new mac
 Follow these install instructions to setup a new Mac.